largeostrich/largeostrich.github.io/_pages/index.md

     btn_class: "btn--primary"
     btn_label: "Visit Github"
 intro:
-  - excerpt: 'Welcome.
-This website is currently a work in progress, some things may be broken.'
+  - excerpt: 'Welcome to my website.
+Check out some of the pages on this website to find out more about me and my projects.'
 ---

 {% include feature_row id="intro" type="center" %}